yevgm/Combining-segmentation-and-Inpainting/README.md

 Extension of [LaMa Paper](https://arxiv.org/pdf/2109.07161.pdf), [LaMa Github](https://github.com/saic-mdal/lama).

-In this project we aim to augment the paper [LaMa](https://arxiv.org/pdf/2109.07161.pdf).
+In this project we aim to augment the [LaMa](https://arxiv.org/pdf/2109.07161.pdf) project.
 In the original paper the input consists of a pair of high resolution image and a binary mask.
 We propose to auto-generate the input masks using a segmentation neural network and thus making the task fully automated.

 Written by [George Pisha](https://github.com/geopi1) and [Men Yevgeniy](https://github.com/yevgm).